Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Introduction

-Several mesoscale studies at the level of gyri have explored the effects of cortical fold parameters on the stress and strain distributions \cite{cloots2008biomechanics,he2022mesoscale,bakhtiarydavijani2021mesoscale,saboori2012effect}.
-These mesoscale studies are based on 2D plane-strain computational models of simplified gyri and sulci geometry representing brain cortical folds.
-These studies investigated the impacts of sulcus depth, width, and thickness on the stress and strain distributions.
-While most of the studies found that the strain increases with the sulcal depth \cite{bakhtiarydavijani2021mesoscale,cloots2008biomechanics,he2022mesoscale}, one study found higher strains in lissencephalic models \cite{saboori2012effect}.
-However, since the variations in the cortical folds were not based on actual human brain anatomy, the practical and statistical significance of incorporating cortical folds in subject-specific FE head models for mTBI risk assessment remains unanswered, and the computational studies on mTBI continue to use both lissencephalic and gyrencephalic models to understand mTBI risk in practical scenarios \cite{liu2022influence,filben2021header}.
+Some computational studies have explored the role of geometrical variations in cortical folds on the deformation in the brain tissue \cite{cloots2008biomechanics,bakhtiarydavijani2021mesoscale,saboori2012effect,he2022mesoscale}.
+These studies are based on 2D plane-strain mesoscale models of a square region incorporating approximately a couple of gyri with simplified geometry.
+These studies also reported conflicting trends, with most of the studies finding higher strains in gyrencephalic models \cite{bakhtiarydavijani2021mesoscale,cloots2008biomechanics,he2022mesoscale}, but one study reporting higher strains in the lissencephalic model \cite{saboori2012effect}.
+The models used in these studies varied in terms of the applied boundary conditions to approximate an impact loading, with some studies applying uniform compression on different sides of the mesoscale model \cite{he2022mesoscale,saboori2012effect,bakhtiarydavijani2021mesoscale}, and others applying non-uniform shear acceleration field obtained from a full head simulation \cite{cloots2008biomechanics}.
+The studies also had different tissue mechanical properties.
+Also, since the variations in the cortical folds were not based on actual human brain anatomy, the practical and statistical significance of incorporating cortical folds in subject-specific FE head models for mTBI risk assessment remains unanswered, and the computational studies on mTBI continue to use both lissencephalic and gyrencephalic models to understand mTBI risk in practical scenarios \cite{liu2022influence,filben2021header}.

-In this paper, we study the effect of modeling subject-specific cortical folds on mTBI risk by comparing subject-specific gyrencephalic and lissencephalic models of 18 subjects under rotational head motion.
-We study the differences in several mTBI metrics for the two model types for all individuals.
-The results of this study provide the importance of incorporating cortical fold details in large-population studies, where modeling cortical folds might present significantly higher model development efforts.
+In this study, we investigate the role of cortical folds on mTBI risk, while accounting for cortical fold variations across different individuals and the directions of loading.
+We develop subject-specific gyrencephalic and lissencephalic models of 18 subjects and compare their mTBI response under head rotations about the three principal anatomical axes.
+The results of this study will provide the importance of incorporating cortical fold details in FE head models used for mTBI risk prediction.